electerious/ackee-tracker/README.md

 Looks for an element with Ackee attributes, creates an instance and starts tracking.

-The function fails silently when it can't find a suitable element.
+This function runs automatically in a browser environment and fails silently when it can't find a suitable element.
+You usually don't need to call this function.

 Example: